Tutti

 Attention to detail

-Location managers need a good eye for design as well as an eye for the practical details of filming locations, for example, identifying potential logistical or legal obstacles and ensuring that all paperwork is in order.
+Location managers in film need a good eye for design as well as an eye for the practical details of shooting locations, for example, identifying potential logistical or legal obstacles and ensuring that all paperwork is in order.

 Endurance